earthly/earthly/docs/earthfile/earthfile.md

 The command `BUILD` instructs Earthly to additionally invoke the build of the target referenced by `<target-ref>`, where `<target-ref>` follows the rules defined by [target referencing](../guides/importing.md#target-reference).
 The invocation will mark any images, or artifacts saved by the referenced target for local output (assuming local output is enabled), and any push commands issued by the referenced target for pushing (assuming pushing is enabled).

+Multiple `BUILD` commands issued one after the other will be executed in parallel if the referenced targets don't depend on each other.

 {% hint style='info' %}
 ##### What is being output and pushed